lookit/lookit-docs/docs/source/faq.rst

 Who should I list as a contact in case our contracts/sponsored programs/legal/etc. office has questions?
 --------------------------------------------------------------------------------------------------------

-Melissa Kline Struhl, lookit@mit.edu
+Melissa Kline Struhl, childrenhelpingscience@gmail.com

-(Note: In early 2024 while Melissa is on maternity leave, these messages will still be recieved by another member of the CHS team.)

-Is there an IRB protocol at MIT that covers Lookit staff’s use of the data on the platform?
+Is there an IRB protocol at MIT that covers CHS staff’s use of the data on the platform?
 -------------------------------------------------------------------------------------------

 No, because we only use the data for a limited set of purposes that